+After our son began kindergarten at CES, I began an after school gardening program on the campus as a volunteer.
 From then on I volunteered within the CJUSD district in a variety of ways: CHS art docent for 20 years; CES cooking class teacher; CJSHS tutor in the AVID program; CJUSD volunteer establishing a Calistoga Promise program for all students in the district; and a variety of other non-paid jobs that helped children.

 Through the mentorship program, I hope to continue to help students reach their personal, educational goals.

 Anny Castro Ayala~ Hi!
 My name is Anny, I graduated from Calistoga Junior/Senior High School in 2022.
 I am currently attending the University of California, Davis.
 I am a first-generation Pre-Med Student, majoring in Genetics and Genomics.
 I am interested in attending Medical School after I finish my Bachelor's Degree.
 During my recent High School years I was a part of CLARA, The Engineering Club, Interact, and S Club.
 Which were all very helpful and a fun experience.
 They allowed me to be more involved in School and learn about a variety of different things.

 I find mentoring to be very important in High School and more as a College Student as mentors can help guide you and give you suggestions based on their knowledge, or they’ll direct you to someone that can help you.
 I hope to be able to help others grow as they move on to further their education.

 Karina Hernandez~ Hello, my name is Karina Hernandez!
 I graduated from Calistoga Junior Senior High School in 2019.
 After High School I attended California State University, San Marcos.
 I graduated this spring semester in May with a Bachelor of Arts in Criminal Justice.
 My next step in my educational field is to pursue my Masters in Public Health for the following year.